jlhg/django-layout-template/README.md

 ### Splitting models.py and views.py into several files.

-To establish new model, for example, UploadFile, you can create new file named `upload_file.py` in `models` directory:
+To establish a new model, for example, UploadFile, you can create new file named `upload_file.py` in `models` directory:

 example_app/models/upload_file.py